swebb/emoji-selector-for-gnome/README.md

     npm run gen-emojis
     git commit emoji-selector@maestroschan.fr/data/emoji.js -m "updated emoji data"

+## Development

+While working on changes, it can be helpful to boot a nested gnome shell session to check the results without restarting the main gnome shell session.

+    dbus-run-session -- gnome-shell --nested --wayland

 ## Contributors & translations

 Various contributions to the code itself: